 Step 10.
 Review & Sign the Closing Disclosure

-The Closing Disclosure has important details about the loan program you selected and was designed to help you understand all the costs incurred in the transaction along with the date of the closing.
+The Closing Disclosure has important details about the loan program you selected and was designed to help you understand all the costs in the transaction along with the date of the closing.

 To learn more about the Closing Disclosure Form and become familiar with the definitions of important terms used, check out the CFPB’s Closing Disclosure Explainer.